Sovereign-Labs/sovereign-sdk/sdk/specs/interfaces/da.md

 ### Type: `CompletenessProof`

-A proof showing that each an associated vector does not omit any "relevant" transactions.
+A proof showing that an associated vector does not omit any "relevant" transactions.
 For example, this could be a merkle proof of the items immediately preceding and following a particular Celestia namespace.
 This type may be the unit struct if no completeness proof is required.